 Free Form / Lifestyle

 Step #3 – Decide if you’ll be adding text to your flat lay in the future

 When using flat lays on Instagram, you don’t have to leave the photo as is.
 You can always add text after the fact!
 I like using fonts and elements from Creative Market, like this font pack I purchased not too long ago and am obsessed with!

 Adding text can be a fun way to demonstrate the qualities of a product or a fun way to capture someone’s attention.

 If you will be adding text.
 Don’t forget to leave some negative space

 One of my favorite styles is when I can isolate text and shapes to land behind items in my scene.
 I made it easy for anyone to do with this styled prop kit that you can use right inside of canva.
 Below is an example.

-Free APP’s to help you post-edit
+Step #4 Use free APPs to help you post-edit

 You don’t need these apps because your native camera apps will work just fine, however, it may be fun for you to play with some advanced tools and if you’re looking for more in-depth ways to use your phone’s camera, you can instantly learn how to use your camera phone like a photographer (me) when you enroll in our popular phone photography course here.